 XTI views the TriFan 600 as an alternative to existing business aircraft and helicopters.
 The company is also exploring potential military applications, according to Xeriant advisory board member Blaine Holt, a retired U.S. Air Force brigadier general.

 The TriFan 600 design features three ducted fans, with two on the wing that tilt during the transition between hover and cruise flight, and a third position within the rear fuselage for vertical propulsion.
-According to XTI, power will be generated by GE Aviation’s new Catalyst engine, feeding electric motors and batteries.
+XTI has previously indicated that power will be generated by GE Aviation’s new Catalyst engine, feeding electric motors and batteries.
 The company plans to install photovoltaic panels on the top of the fuselage to provide power while the aircraft is on the ground, and it also intends to develop a subsequent hybrid-electric-powered version.

 The projected range for the TriFan is 750 miles in VTOL mode, with the figure rising to around 850 miles when it takes off and lands conventionally on runways (representing a reduction from an earlier range estimate of more than 1,300 miles).
 It will have a cruise speed of around 345 mph and can operate at up to 25,000 feet.
 The 5,800-pound aircraft will be fitted with a full-airframe parachute, allowing it to land safely in an emergency.